xwal/awesome-stars/README.md

 * [GuillotineMenu](https://github.com/Yalantis/GuillotineMenu) - Our Guillotine Menu Transitioning Animation implemented in Swift reminds a bit of a notorious killing machine.
 * [Host.swift](https://github.com/rjstelling/Host.swift) - A Swift implementation of NSHost that works on iOS, OS X and tvOS.
 Host.swift is safe to use in a framework because it does not require a bridging header.
 * [BaoKanIOS](https://github.com/6ag/BaoKanIOS) - 已经上架：使用swift语言写的一款新闻资讯类的app
+* [JSONExport](https://github.com/Ahmed-Ali/JSONExport) - JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite language.
 * [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) - iOS & OSX Bluetooth library for RxSwift
 * [OpenSSL](https://github.com/Zewo/OpenSSL) - Swift OpenSSL for OS X and Linux
 * [WebSocket](https://github.com/Zewo/WebSocket) - WebSocket implementation for use by Client and Server